 Drinking Water Quality

-The number of consumers that are served by water supplies subject to a boil water notice was at an all-time low of 5,743 people at the end of 2016 across 12 drinking water supplies.
+The number of consumers served by public water supplies subject to a boil water notice was at an all-time low of 5,743 people at the end of 2016 across 12 drinking water supplies.
 Nearly two-thirds of all boil water notices in 2018 were 'short-term', that is they were lifted in less than a month.
 The number of public water supplies identified as being 'at risk' on the EPA Remedial Action List was also at the lowest level of 99 supplies at the end of 2016.
-Irish Water need to continue to progress remedial works on the outstanding 16 public water supplies so that the threat of long-term boil water notices is eliminated.
-In 2014, the quality of public water supplies serving 82 per cent of the population remained very good with 99 per cent of samples complying with microbiological and chemical standards.
-There has been an 85 per cent reduction in E. coli detections since the EPA became the environmental regulator in 2007, but the EPA is concerned about an increase in detection of Cryptosporidium.
+Irish Water need to continue to progress remedial works on the outstanding 'at risk' supplies so that the threat of long-term boil water notices and other chemical failures is eliminated.
+In 2015, the quality of public water supplies serving 83 per cent of the population remained very good with 99 per cent of samples complying with microbiological and chemical standards.
+There has been an 86.5 per cent reduction in E.coli detections since the EPA became the environmental regulator in 2007, but the EPA is concerned about an increase in detection of Cryptosporidium.
 Irish Water needs to ensure that all necessary Cryptosporidium barriers are installed, maintained and operated correctly to protect public health.
 The quality of drinking water from private supplies, however, remains inferior to that from public supplies.

 Urban Waste Water Treatment